 The programme is located at Broughton High School in Edinburgh, where participants undertake the football programme within the standard school curriculum.
 There may be need for players in the programme to undertake some additional work to ensure their academic studies do not suffer.

-Greg Miller and other qualified staff deliver the coaching syllabus and these coaches work closely with clubs to ensure that the school programme will complement and supplement those of the clubs.
+Qualified staff deliver the coaching syllabus and these coaches work closely with clubs to ensure that the school programme will complement and supplement those of the clubs.

 Broughton Performance Players Graduate at Hampden 2016.

 You can see/hear more from pupil, Sean McKirdy, who has already been through the process, here: http://youtu.be/M7K3cRQERnE

 Broughton High School is proud to be one of seven SFA Performance Schools in Scotland.
 The Broughton HS students who have participated in the programme have benefited immensely as footballers and in their development as young adults.
 Their attendance, achievement and attainment is above that of their age group in Edinburgh and across the country.
 Many are now representing Scotland in their respective age groups and significant numbers have signed contracts with professional clubs.